Iterable/iterable-swift-sdk/README.md

 customers.
 Use it to send customized email, SMS, push notification, in-app message, web push notification campaigns to your customers.

 This SDK helps you integrate your iOS apps with Iterable.
-It supports iOS 9.0+.

 ## Installation